WebAssembly/design/FAQ.md

 implementation similarly to how PNaCl and Emscripten do today.

-## Why not use the .net or jvm virtual machines and bytecodes?
+## Why not use the .NET or Java virtual machines and bytecodes?

-Simply, web browsers already have their own virtual machines for executing platform-independent code, and integrating the existing infrastructure of .net or the jvm into browser environments on top of these existing systems would incur massive costs for end-users.
-Also, the design goals in jvm and .net's runtimes and bytecodes are far from aligning with those of this project, similar to the incongruencies in the above section on llvm bytecode.
+Simply, web browsers already have their own virtual machines for executing platform-independent code, and integrating the existing infrastructure of .NET or the JVM into browser environments on top of these existing systems would incur serious runtime costs for end-users.
+Also, the design goals in JVM and .NET's runtimes and bytecodes are far from aligning with those of this project, similar to the incongruencies in the above section on llvm bytecode.